 Choose which is the best channel for you and advertise it on the front and rear of your van, keep it turned on and volume up so you can hear someone trying to contact you.
 After all that’s why you had it installed in the first place.

 It can be quite entertaining at times with some comical characters on the air.

 There are some fools out there that clog up the airways with silly noises, and just being a nuisance.
 Please ignore them as they enjoy knowing they are upsetting someone and you reacting will just encourage them to keep going.

-Give plenty of warning and remember a semi-trailer takes a long distance to stop or you may find their bull bar in your caravan’s bed.
+Give plenty of warning with indicators and a radio call, and remember a semi-trailer takes a long distance to stop or you may find their bull bar in your caravan’s bed.

 Stay Truck Friendly and follow up with a ‘thank you’ or ‘stay safe’ as you may meet them at the next stop down the road.

 Click on the link below.